 - vi. a senate employee may contact the employee assistance program for confidential counseling at any time, whether or not they make a complaint of discrimination or harassment; and - vii. contacting the employee assistance program alone would not result in a complaint or investigation. - d.
 Document any information about potential discrimination, harassment, or retaliation and securely retain the documentation. - e.
 Refer all questions about this policy to the Director of Human Resources or their designee. - f.
 A contact person must NOT: - i. discourage anyone from sharing information about possible discrimination, harassment, or retaliation; - ii. attempt to address discrimination, harassment, or retaliation on their own; - iii. disclose information about possible discrimination, harassment, or retaliation to anyone other than the Director of Human Resources or their designee; - iv. guarantee that a complaint can be kept completely confidential under all circumstances; - v. or make their own decision about whether something meets the definition of discrimination, harassment, or retaliation under this policy.
 Any information that could potentially involve discrimination, harassment, or retaliation must be promptly reported to the Director of Human Resources. - 6.
 Process for Director of Human Resources.
 Upon receipt of a report or complaint of potential discrimination, harassment, or retaliation the director shall: - a.
-Inform the complainant and the person accused about the informal and formal resolution processes and hearing process and provide information and answer any questions either party may have.
+Inform the complainant and the person accused about the informal and formal resolution processes and provide information and answer any questions either party may have.
 All parties to the complaint are required to respect the privacy and confidentiality, to the greatest possible extent, of all involved.
 Retaliation is subject to disciplinary action consistent with the policy. - b.
-Within three business days after the director has contacted the person accused in the complaint, either the complainant or the person accused in the complaint may decide to proceed with a hearing as provided in section L. If neither person has elected to proceed with a hearing under section L within three days after the person accused in the complaint has been contacted, the complaint shall be resolved under the procedures provided in section K.

-- c.
 Put every effort towards a timely and thorough investigation process.
-This includes but is not limited to taking any interim measures necessary to protect individuals from discrimination, harassment, and retaliation while conducting the investigation. - d.
-Initiate and conduct the investigation as confidentially as possible. - e.
-Remind involved parties of the importance of maintaining confidentiality in this process. - f.
+This includes but is not limited to taking any interim measures necessary to protect individuals from discrimination, harassment, and retaliation while conducting the investigation. - c.
+Initiate and conduct the investigation as confidentially as possible. - d.
+Remind involved parties of the importance of maintaining confidentiality in this process.

+- e.
 Respond timely to requests from the complainant or the person accused on the status of the complaint. - 7.
 Process for withdrawing a complaint.
 A person seeking to withdraw a complaint they made under this policy must submit a written and signed withdrawal to the Director of Human Resources.
 The senate reserves the right to formally investigate the complaint under this policy and impose appropriate remedies even if the complaint is withdrawn to ensure a safe workplace free from discrimination and harassment.